Chocobozzz/OpenVPN-Admin/README.md

         $ cd openvpn-admin
         # sudo ./install.sh /var/www www-data www-data

-  * Setup the web server (Apache, NGinx...) to serve the web application.
+  * If you are using any other web server than Apache like NGinx, you need to set it up manually to serve the web application.
-  * Create the admin of the web application by visiting `http://your_hostname_or_ip/index.php?installation`
+  * Once the installation is finished browse to `http://your_hostname_or_ip/index.php?installation` to create your admin user.

 ## Usage